A Day Late and a Dollar Short (album): Kicked Out of the Webelos

 Tulu moved to New York City after Love Me, but Queer and Rutherford continued to write new songs, bringing in new bassist Keith Hages, formerly of Los Angeles punk band the Berlin Brats.
 Coming up with 7 new songs in a single afternoon, they called Tulu and convinced him to return to Portsmouth to record another EP with the Queers.
 They drove to New York to pick him up, occasioning them to write the song "Wimpy Drives Through Harlem".
 Rutherford switched from drums to being the band's lead vocalist, singing in an over-the-top faux British accent.
 Queer stayed on guitar and sang backing vocals, while Tulu switched to drums: "I ended up doing what Micky Dolenz and Tommy Ramone had done (though obviously on a much smaller scale)," he recalled in 2007, "which was willing myself to play drums because I had a certain sound in mind which I felt was crucial for the type of songs we were doing."
-This lineup recorded the Kicked Out of the Webelos EP at Reelization Studios with recording engineer and local radio disc jockey Norm Thibeau.
+This lineup recorded the Kicked Out of the Webelos EP at Reelization Studios with recording engineer and local radio disc jockey Norm Thibeault.
 Like Love Me, it was issued under the Doheny Records imprint in a white paper sleeve without cover art.
 This lineup of the Queers only lasted a few months, and played only five shows before breaking up.